marlinilram/marlinilram.github.io/_posts/2022-05-31-post-neural-recon-wild.md

 a new method that enables efficient and accurate surface reconstruction from Internet photo collections in the presence of varying illumination

-1. a hybrid voxel- and surfaceguided sampling technique that allows for more efficient ray sampling around surfaces and leads to significant improvements in reconstruction quality
+1. a hybrid voxel- and surface- guided sampling technique that allows for more efficient ray sampling around surfaces and leads to significant improvements in reconstruction quality
 2. a new benchmark and protocol for evaluating reconstruction performance on such in-thewild scenes

 ---